GWilloughby99/GWilloughby99.github.io/_posts/2020-01-03-stopandsearch analysis.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/4662985"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 {: .box-warning}
 **About this chart:** The data in this graph can be accessed from [Data.gov.uk](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020).
-It shows the total number of Asian people stopped and searched in year.
+It shows the total number of Asian people stopped and searched by year.
 Figures show an upwards trend but should be seen as just the starting point in making a conclusion.
 There are more people with Asian heritage living in certain police force areas than others.
 It is expected that more Asian people would be stopped.
-The tooltips on the bars show that the percenatge of Asians being searched is increasing which requires further investigation.
+The popups on the bars show that the percenatge of Asians being searched is increasing which requires further investigation.

 # Disproportionate stopping of ethnic minorities